 “The Umbrella Project is about reminding adults – be it parents, teachers or potential employees – that young people with ADHD and other conditions possess many gifts, talents and skills to offer their communities.
 Their condition is not a disabler, but an enabler, a superpower.”

 All the photos in this post I took today.
 You can view all today’s photos on Flickr or with videos on my YouTube channel.
+The video is also at the top of this post.
 You can also visit the ADHD Foundation website and sponsor their activities or make a donation.
 ADHD Foundation works to challenge the stigma associated with ADHD and highlight ADHD as a mental health issue which now affects one in twenty children in the UK and one in sixty adults.